tiny logo

 CPU board(s) status

-arm GXemul ARM test machine active
+arm GXemul ARM test machine started

-mips PIC32 (mips m4k) started
+mips PIC32 (mips m4k) active

 nios2 DE0/DE1 [Terasic] / ORION [custom hw] active